mnorelli/http-workshop/readme.md

 ```
 Once you have some, do a quick `GET` request to `http://localhost:3000/presidents` and make sure you've got some JSON.

-## Demo of Starter Code (5 mins)
+## Demo of Starter Code

 Okay, so we've included a bunch of starter code that looks quite a bit like the code you've already written.
 There's a controller, with some hardcoded data, listing out some of the Presidents in the United States.
-Hopefully [Wikipedia](https://en.wikipedia.org/wiki/List_of_Presidents_of_the_United_States) is accurate, 'cuz who knows stuff like that off the top of their head?

-It's our job to mush together this little API we have, and our Angular application.
+It's our job to connect this little API we have, and our Angular application.

-We'll do this with two different methods, and this one is the first.
-The next will be in the next lesson.

 <img width="752"  src="https://cloud.githubusercontent.com/assets/25366/9017871/7cf4a79e-378e-11e5-85d8-d018f0a7ab21.png">

-## Hitting an API with $http - Codealong (30 mins)
+## Hitting an API with $http

 The simplest starting point will be to switch our hardcoded array of presidents with the one living in our new API.